IsaacScript/isaacscript/docs/directory-structure.md

 These are the configuration files for the [TypeScript](https://www.typescriptlang.org/) programming language.
 The main one is `tsconfig.json`. `tsconfig.eslint.json` extends the main one to make ESLint work properly.

-Normally, you should not need to touch these files.
-However, you can edit `tsconfig.json` if you need to add or remove a particular compiler flag.
+Edit `tsconfig.json` if you need to add or remove a particular compiler flag.

 <br />

 ### `update.sh`

-This is a helper script to update the project dependencies.
+This is a helper script to automatically update the project dependencies.